 “Simple-minded analysis may suggest that water, being a fluid, cannot have a structure of the kind that such a picture would demand.
 But cases such as that of liquid crystals, which while flowing like an ordinary fluid can maintain an ordered structure over macroscopic distances, show the limitations of such ways of thinking.
 There have not, to the best of my knowledge, been any refutations of homeopathy that remain valid after this particular point is taken into account.”

-It is rather difficult to test Homeopathy properly in randomised controlled trials (RCTs) for two reasons.
-Firstly, as mentioned above Homeopathic remedy has to be individualised according to the patient’s profile.
-RCTs are based on giving the same treatment – in this case the very same Homeopathic remedy to a large number of people and looking at the results, compared with those for a group (control group), which has been given a “placebo” treatment.
+It is rather difficult to test homeopathy properly in randomised controlled trials (RCTs) for two reasons.
+Firstly, as mentioned above homeopathic remedy has to be individualised according to the patient’s profile.
+RCTs are based on giving the same treatment – in this case the very same homeopathic remedy to a large number of people and looking at the results, compared with those for a group (control group), which has been given a “placebo” treatment.
 The problem is that this large number of people who receive the same remedy may suffer from the same illness nominally but their individual symptoms are not the same.
 Because of this, it is difficult to reflect whether the remedy is effective.

 Secondly, RCTs generally require that neither the patient nor the practitioner knows who is getting the ‘active’ treatment and who the placebo (double blind).
 In homeopathy, however, the practitioner needs to assess the patient’s reaction to the previous remedy in order to decide how to proceed with the case.
 A lack of reaction to the remedy is important information as it may indicate that the wrong remedy or the wrong potency has been prescribed.
 If the practitioner does not know whether the patient actually received the remedy, then it is impossible to make any accurate assessment of the case.

-Given these challenges, many high-quality studies have still been published in respected medical and scientific journals providing evidence that Homeopathy works:
+Given these challenges, many high-quality studies have still been published in respected medical and scientific journals providing evidence that homeopathy works:

-In 1991, three professors of medicine from the Netherlands, none of them homeopaths, performed a meta-analysis of 25 years of clinical studies using homeopathic medicines and published their results in the British Medical Journal2.
+In 1991, three professors of medicine from the Netherlands, none of them homeopaths, performed a meta-analysis of 25 years of clinical studies using homeopathic medicines and published their results in the British Medical Journal.
 The paper stated that “overall, of the 105 trials with interpretable results, 81 trials (77%) indicated positive results.”

 The professors concluded, “the amount of positive results came as a surprise to us.”